happybeing/dweb-blog/content/collections/posts/001-how-to-set-up-your-own-dweb-site.md

 <tr style='vertical-align: top'>
 <td style='font-weight: bold'>Step&nbsp;5:</td>
-<td style='padding-bottom: 1em'> To publish your website, follow the instructions in <a href='https://github.com/happybeing/dweb-blog#deploy-website'>Deploy Website</a>, which explains how to publish to the Web and on SAFE Network dWeb.<br/></td></tr>
+<td style='padding-bottom: 1em'> To publish your website, follow the instructions in <a href='https://github.com/happybeing/dweb-blog#deploy-website'>Deploy Website</a>, which explains how to publish to the Web and on Safe Network dWeb.<br/></td></tr>
 </table>